Microsoft Teams Pricing: Plans, Features, and Value Explained

 Microsoft Teams pricing plans explained

-At $4.00 per user per month (billed annually), the Microsoft Teams Essentials plan is an excellent entry-level option for small teams or businesses that need reliable communication and collaboration tools without the complexity of the full Microsoft 365 suite.
+At $4.00 per user per month (billed annually), the Microsoft Teams Essentials plan is an excellent entry-level option for small teams or businesses that need only need a videoconferencing software without the complexity of the full Microsoft 365 suite.
 Key features include:

 • Extended meeting times: Host group meetings for up to 30 hours with a maximum of 300 participants.